LinkWellNodes/Documentation/blog/Build-And-Deploy-A-Smart-Contract-On-Base/index.md

 2. Once installed, open the MetaMask extension in your browser and proceed through the setup process.
 A key point to note here is the 12-word seed phrase - a unique recovery key that allows you to restore access to your wallet and funds.
 Write this down on paper and store it safely.

 3. You'll need to add the Base Sepolia testnet network to MetaMask.
-A detailed guide on how to do this can be found [here](https://docs.base.org/docs/using-base/#metamask).
 To add Base Sepolia as a custom network to MetaMask:

 * Open the network selection dropdown menu by clicking the dropdown button at the top of the extension (default is Ethereum Mainnet).
-* Click the Add network button.
+* Click the **Add network** button.
-* Click Add a network manually.
+* Click **Add a network manually**.
-* In the Add a network manually dialog that appears, enter the following information for the Base Sepolia testnet:
+* In the **Add a network manually** dialog that appears, enter the following information for the Base Sepolia testnet:

 <p align="center">
   <img src="/img/deploy_sc_base/mm_base_sepolia_network.webp" alt="Configure Metamask to Connect to Base Sepolia" />